• Skip to main content

 Furthermore, the Word Goa Gajah is derived from “Lwa Gajah,” a Buddhist monastery on the river’s edge.
 In the Negarakertagama manuscript, written by Mpu Prapanca in 1.365 C, the word “Lwa Gajah” was stated.

-When you arrive down, you can hear the sound of water gently falling from the stone statue.
-The stones are from the reminiscence of the collapsed building due to an earthquake found near the shower, and Goa Gajah Ubud is not far from that shower.
+When you arrive, you can hear the sound of water gently falling from the stone statue.
+The stones are from the remnants of the collapsed building due to an earthquake found near the shower, and Goa Gajah Ubud is not far from that shower.

-The temple entrance gate is from the cave’s mouth and can only be passed by one person.
-The inner side of the cave has a form T-shaped letter and has space 2 meters in height and 2 meters wide.
+The temple entrance gate is from the cave’s mouth and can only be passed through by one person.
+The inner side of the cave has a T-shaped form and has a space 2 meters in height and 2 meters wide.
 Hidden caves and niches are predicted as meditation places on the left and right sides.
 However, visitors can sit or lie down over there.
-Also, there is a Ganesha statue on the west alley, and in the east lane, you can see three holy phallus.
+Also, there is a Ganesha statue on the west alley, and in the east lane, you can see three holy phalluses.

-Moreover, there is a holy water figure around the cave with male and female fairies holding holy water — some statues symbolising seven rivers in India.
+Moreover, there is a holy water figure around the cave with male and female fairies holding holy water, some statues symbolising the seven rivers in India.

 Read More, Saraswati Temple Ubud.